 In this menu, use the rotary control (#16) to navigate to each number and press rotary control (#10) for setting.
 You can set up a single or multiple Genie group channels on each Line.
-Once the Genie group channel is set on the Line (4-wire, 2-wire, AUX), it is possible to communicate with all devices set to the same group channel.
+Once the Genie group channel is set on the Line (4-Wire, 2-Wire, AUX), it is possible to communicate with all devices set to the same group channel.
 The user can also set one Line without setting a Genie group channel on the Talk key.

-With GCM (or GCMW), you can set the IFB features, and you can set to send the Line input audio back to the Line output.
+With GCMV2, you can set the IFB features, and you can set to send the Line input audio back to the Line output.